 Foundations of Economics: Entrepreneurship

->

-> As kids try to grasp the more challenging concepts of economics, it is more and more important to lay out the foundation.
+As kids try to grasp the more challenging concepts of economics, it is more and more important to lay out the foundation.
 You will cover scarcity, looking at resource limitations and how human desires affect choices.
-Students learn about production factors, including technology, capital, natural resources, with a focus on entrepreneurship.
+Students learn about production factors, including technology, capital, and natural resources, with a focus on entrepreneurship.
 The idea of opportunity cost is analyzed in 11th grade, giving students the concept of efficiently using their time and resources.
 They will study successful entrepreneurs, looking at how they made it and similar characteristics between them.
 A major skill to focus on is identifying problems and finding solutions.
-They also learn about real-life aspects of entrepreneurship, such as the importance of having insurance such as life and disability.
-They will also determine why many entrepreneurs donate money to causes they believe in, and see the steps to take to be successful.
+They also learn about real-life aspects of entrepreneurship, such as the importance of having insurance, such as life and disability.
+They will also determine why many entrepreneurs donate money to causes they believe in and see the steps to take to be successful.

->

-> To teach the foundations of economics, you will want to bridge theory with real-life applications.
+To teach the foundations of economics, you will want to bridge theory with real-life applications.
 Some ways you can do this are:

 - Look at current events through the lens of economics.
 Use newspapers, magazines, websites, and online resources to see how these economic factors come into play in reality.